top of page

 Overview

-Introducing tooth-friendly foods and drinks into your child's diet and reducing sugary ones is beneficial for their teeth and overall health.
-However, we know can be challenging for some autistic children who may have a limited or selective diet.
+Introducing tooth-friendly foods and drinks into your child's diet and reducing sugary ones is good for their teeth and overall health.
+We know can be challenging for some autistic children who may have a limited or selective diet.

 We recommend looking at this Autism Central resource which covers sensory sensitivities, safe foods impaired interoception (where children may not feel hungry or thirsty) and neophobia (fear of trying something new) as a good starting point.